-Deputy City Manager for Economic Development & Capital Investment - Mr. Jim Parajon - with the City since 2006, most recently as the Director of Community Development and Planning.
+Deputy City Manager for Economic Development & Capital Investment - Mr. Jim Parajon - with the City since 2006.
+Prior to becoming Deputy City Manager, Mr. Parajon was the Director of Community Development and Planning.
 Mr. Parajon has been elected to the College of Fellows for the American Institute of Certified Planners in 2014.
 Previously, Mr. Parajon worked for the City of Raleigh, NC, where he served as Assistant Planning Director.
 He is a graduate of Dickinson College and received a Master's Degree in Regional Planning from the University of Massachusetts at Amherst.